May 14, 2026

 • On location pages, reference the parent Dentist entity so a multi-location practice reads as one brand, not five strangers.

-A Simple Pre-Publish Checklist
+A Five-Point Pre-Publish Checklist

 2. Meta description is unique, under 155 characters, and reads like ad copy.